Reporting the crime

 Investigating the crime

-Once you have made your report, a police officer who is trained in sexual assault will investigate (called the 'officer in charge').
+Once you have made your report, a police officer who is trained in sexual violence will investigate (called the 'officer in charge').

 As part of the investigation, the officer in charge:

-- will take any evidence such as photos or objects that may help with the investigation.
+- will gather any evidence such as photos or objects that may help with the investigation.

 If you have any questions about what is happening, you can contact the officer in charge at any time.